GispoCoding/QGIS-visualization-workshop/README.md

 Author: Topi Tjukanov

+Parts of this blog post are based on [my blog post](https://www.gispo.fi/en/open-software/geogiffery-in-2020-with-qgis-temporal-controller/) about the QGIS Temporal Controller and

 ## Goals

 After this workshop participants should be able to:
 - Import shared visualization resources (e.g. palettes, styles) to QGIS
 - Have a good understanding of how expressions work in QGIS and how they can be used in data-driven visualizations
-- How to make animated maps with QGIS either with Temporal Controller or PyQGIS
+- How to make animated maps using QGIS either with Temporal Controller or PyQGIS

 ## Prerequisites
 Workshop is designed to work with QGIS 3.14.15 or newer.
 You can download latest QGIS version [here](https://qgis.org/en/site/forusers/download.html).

-The content assumes you have basic knowledge on using QGIS and working with spatial data.
+Basic knowledge on using QGIS and working with spatial data helps.

-# Workshop exercises
+# Workshop examples
-## Basic cartography trick & tips in QGIS
+## Introduction to cartography trick & tips in QGIS
+What makes a beautiful map and an informative visualization?
+The answer is not straightforward and especially trying to cover both aspects on a single map can be very difficult.

 Trying to replicate the look and feel of old maps with modern tools is more difficult than one would imagine.
 ![An example of classic cartography.
 Source: https://timomeriluoto.kapsi.fi/Sivut/Paasivu/KARTAT/Teemakartat/Teemakartat.html](https://github.com/GispoCoding/QGIS-visualization-workshop/blob/master/images/old_map_example.PNG?raw=true)

 So a bit of *noise* in your maps can make them look very different and more personal,

+Few general tips for visualizing
+1. Don’t add unnecessary elements on your map.
+Even ditch (or at least simplify) the background map if you can.
+Don’t forget that you can change your project background color and black is  **always**  cool.
-Choosing the right colors is a key factor in making stunning cartography.
+2. Experiment with colors and blending modes.
+Just like with any static map, these really give that extra touch to your outputs.Choosing the right colors is a key factor in making stunning cartography.
 An excellent resource to help you with that is [this blog post](https://blog.datawrapper.de/beautifulcolors/) by Datawrapper.
+3. Use expressions and dynamic styling.
+We will cover those later.

 ## Importing visualization resources
 Most of the resources QGIS uses for visualization is XML-based or text based.
 This means that exporting and importing data is relatively easy.

+Add layer from the data folder to your QGIS project.

 I have shared some of my QGIS resources to a [separate repository. ](https://github.com/tjukanovt/qgis_styles)